James Herriot: Death

-Remembering Alf Wight
+Remembering James Wight

 In 2001, a book by Wight's son Jim, was published.
 A review of The Real James Herriot: A Memoir of My Father noted, "Wight portrays his father as a modest, down-to-earth and generous man, utterly unchanged by fame, a private individual who bottled up his emotions, which led to a nervous breakdown and electroshock therapy in 1960."

 Wight's obituary confirmed his modesty and preference to stay away from the public eye.
 "It doesn't give me any kick at all," he once said.
 "It's not my world.
 I wouldn't be happy there.
 I wouldn't give up being a vet if I had a million pounds.
 I'm too fond of animals."
 By 1995, some 50 million of the James Herriot books had been sold.
 Wight was well aware that clients were unimpressed with the fame that accompanied a best-selling author.
 "If a farmer calls me with a sick animal, he couldn't care less if I were George Bernard Shaw," Wight once said.